 A free and open investment regime is key to enhancing ASEAN’s competitiveness in attracting foreign direct investment (FDI) as well as intra-ASEAN investment.
 Sustained inflows of new investments and reinvestments will promote and ensure dynamic development of ASEAN economies.

-Therefore, all industries will be opened up for investment, with exclusions to be phased out according to schedules.
-National treatment is granted immediately to ASEAN investors with few exclusions.
+Therefore, investments will be open to all industries, phasing out exclusions according to schedules.
+It will then immediately grant National treatment to ASEAN investors with few exclusions.
 Investment process and procedures will be streamlined.

 4. Freer flow of capital

-Strengthening ASEAN Capital Market Development and Integrations facilitates the flows of capital facilitates the flows of payments and transfer of current account transactions.
+Strengthening ASEAN Capital Market Development and Integrations facilitates the flows of capital.
+It will then facilitate the flows of payments and transfer of current account transactions.

 5. Free flow of skilled labour